owenrumney/owenrumney.github.io/_posts/2017-11-10-spark-against-hbase.markdown

 layout: post
 author: Owen Rumney
 title: Running Spark against HBase
-tags: [programming, spark, hbase, scala]
+tags: [programming, spark, hbase]
-categories: [Spark, Programming]
+categories: [Big Data, Programming]
 ---

 Its reasonably easy to run a Spark job against HBase using the `newAPIHadoopRDD` available on the `SparkContext`.